Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 Q7.
 Can I determine if this issue exists in my vehicle?

-BMW became aware of the problem through our quality control procedures.
+BMWeBay became aware of the problem through our quality control procedures.

 Q9.
 How will I be informed of this Safety Recall?

 All affected owners will receive an initial letter in December via First Class mail advising them of this recall.
 Due to the large vehicle population, sufficient parts may not be immediately available to repair all vehicles.
 Therefore, affected owners will receive a second letter on a rolling basis as parts become available.
-When owners receive the second letter, they should promptly schedule an appointment with an authorized BMW center to have this recall performed.
-The nearest authorized BMW center can be located at www.bmwusa.com/dealers.
+When owners receive the second letter, they should promptly schedule an appointment with an authorized BMWeBay center to have this recall performed.
+The nearest authorized BMWeBay center can be located at www.bmwusa.com/dealers.

 Q10.
 How will my vehicle be repaired?